foreverallama/matio/README.md

 - **`mdict`**: `dict`, *optional*
   Dictionary into which MATLAB variables will be inserted.
 If `None`, a new dictionary is created and returned.

-- **`spmatrix`**: `bool`, *optional* (default = `True`) Whether to read MATLAB sparse matrices as SciPy sparse matrix `coo_matrix`.
+- **`variable_names`**: `list` or `string`, *optional*
+  The variable names to load from the MAT-file

 - **`**kwargs`**:
   Additional keyword arguments passed to [`scipy.io.loadmat`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.io.loadmat.html).
-Only the following arguments are supported:
+These are only used to call `scipy.io.loadmat` and are not used natively by this package.
+  - `spmatrix`
   - `byte_order`
   - `mat_dtype`
   - `chars_as_strings`
   - `verify_compressed_data_integrity`
-  - `variable_names`

-Amongst these, only `variable_names` is used for `v7.3` MAT-files.

-### MATLAB objects
+### MATLAB Opaque Objects

-MATLAB objects are returned as a dictionary with the following fields:
+MATLAB Opaque objects are returned as an instance of class `MatioOpaque` with the following attributes:

-- `_Class`: The class name
+- `classname`: The class name, including namespace qualifiers (if any).
+- `type_system`: An interal MATLAB type identifier.
+Usually `MCOS`, but could also be `java` or `handle`.
-- `_Props`: A `numpy.ndarray` of dictionaries containing the property names and their contents.
-Dimensions are determined by the object dimensions.
+- `properties`: A dictionary containing the property names and property values.

+These objects are contained within `numpy.ndarray` in case of object arrays.
 If the `raw_data` parameter is set to `False`, then `load_from_mat` converts these objects into a corresponding Pythonic datatype.
 This conversion is [detailed here](https://github.com/foreverallama/matio/tree/main/docs).

 ## Contribution

-There's still lots to do!
-I could use your help in the following:

-- Reading function handles
-- Write object data into MAT-files
-- Write tests
-- Algorithmic optimization to integrate within the `scipy.io` framework
-- Documentation of the MAT-file format

 Feel free to create a PR if you'd like to add something, or open up an issue if you'd like to discuss!
 I've also opened an [issue](https://github.com/scipy/scipy/issues/22736) with `scipy.io` detailing some of the workflow, as well as a [PR](https://github.com/scipy/scipy/pull/22847) to develop this iteratively.
 Please feel free to contribute there as well!